 - As you adjust the shutter speed, keep an eye on the exposure meter in the viewfinder or on the LCD screen to ensure that the exposure is correct.

 Finally, we come to the strongest draw card – the Sony a6000 price!

 One of the huge benefits of buying a slightly older camera is being able to take advantage of massively reduced prices.

-When the Sony a6000 was released in 2014, it cost around $800, which I still consider to be a great price for a camera offer this much technology and high image quality in such a compact body.
+When the camera was released in 2014, it cost around $800, which I still consider to be a great price for a camera offer this much technology and high image quality in such a compact body.

-Here in 2018, the price of the Sony a6000 plus a kit lens has dropped to around half this (check latest price here), making it the best value mirrorless camera!
+Here in 2023, the price of the Sony a6000 starter kit has dropped to around half this, making it the best value mirrorless camera!

-My preference after testing a few lenses would be to buy the Sony a6000 body only (available here), saving an additional 150-ish bucks over buying it with the 16-50mm power zoom.
+My preference after testing a few lenses would be to buy it ‘body only’, saving an additional 150-ish bucks over buying it with the 16-50mm power zoom.

 Whilst I did find the power zoom fun and loved how compact it made the overall camera, there are much better Sony a6000 lenses, and I’d prefer to put the money saving towards one of these.